 David points toward the church and the hand-built A-frame rising up from the desert floor, the home where Nick, his wife, and four children, ended up living for the next 30 years in the shifting sands.

 “Before Nick had to leave the desert because of failing health, he saw my very own mother come to the Lord, and he baptized her, and she kept growing in the Lord and when my mother died, Nick was there,” David’s eyes glisten.

 “He said she went home.”
 His mother went Home — because one faithful man didn’t stay at home.

 “I’m proud to call myself Nick Swanepoel’s son,” David straightens his full 6 foot 2 stature.

-When Nick Swanepoel’s health began to fail more than 10 years ago, David brought those two masters degrees back to the desert, became Pastor of the Rendille people, pressed on with the Bible translation with a team, became headmaster of the various nomadic schools throughout the region, and the growing faith community of believers gathering in a building they named, “Waakh Disse” — ‘God Built It’ church.
+When Nick Swanepoel’s health began to fail more than 10 years ago, David brought those two university degrees back to the desert, became Pastor of the Rendille people, pressed on with the Bible translation with a team, took a leadership role in developing of the various nomadic schools throughout the region, and the growing faith community of believers gathering in a building they named, “Waakh Disse” — ‘God Built It’ church.

 “David,” I lean forward, “what would you say to people who think Bible translation, missionary work — is colonialism?”
 There.
 I sit back.
 The question’s out there.
 David picks it up with urgency.

 “There are good parts of my culture but there is also very detrimental.
 Like in Mzungu — white culture — there is both good and bad.
 And we don’t need to do lose any of the good of our culture when we gain Christ.
 The good of our Rendille — is the older you become, the more we show respect.
 And we’re very hospitable — we always really want to share more though we have little.”
 David turns, looks toward one of the village school rising from dunes.

 “Listen.
 There is a girl at our school going into grade 5.”
 Then David lets it drop: